Moduli of polarised manifolds via canonical K\"ahler metrics: Introduction

-\begin{remark} While this work was in progress, we learned of work of Eiji Inoue, who constructs a moduli space of Fano manifolds which admit a K\"ahler-Ricci soliton \cite{EI}.
-We crucially use an argument of Inoue to understand the automorphism groups of deformations of cscK manifolds.
-The major difference in the basic approach is that Inoue gives the natural infinite dimensional symplectic quotient the structure of a complex space, while we directly glue analytic quotients together to form our moduli space.
+\begin{remark} While this work was in progress, we learned of work of Eiji Inoue, who constructs a moduli space of Fano manifolds which admit a K\"ahler--Ricci soliton \cite{EI}.
+We crucially use an argument of Inoue to understand the automorphism groups of deformations of cscK manifolds, and his ideas are important in our work.
+The major difference in the basic approach is in how we give the natural topological moduli space the structure of a complex space: our argument is more direct, constructing and gluing charts explicitly, while Inoue develops an analytic theory of stacks.
 The main tools are similar (for example, uniqueness of canonical metrics and uniqueness of degenerations of semistable objects), however, and so the approaches are most likely equivalent.
-Inoue's stacky approach to the gluing argument also allows him to give his moduli space the structure of a stack.
-An additional complication for us is that the deformation theory is, in general, obstructed, in contrast to the Fano case.
-We warmly thank Eiji Inoue for helpful discussions on this and related topics. \end{remark}
+We warmly thank Eiji Inoue for many helpful discussions on this and related topics. \end{remark}

 {\bf Outline:} We discuss the aspects of analytic GIT and cscK metrics which we require in Section \ref{sec:prelim}.
-In Section \ref{section:construction}, we construct the moduli space of cscK manifolds, establishing Theorem \ref{mainthm}.
-We also prove our degeneration result Theorem \ref{intro-degen} in Section 3 as Theorem \ref{separated-moduli}.
-Lastly, the content of Section \ref{sec-kahler} is our material on the Weil-Petersson metric and the CM line bundle, and in particular this section contains the proof of Theorem \ref{WP}
+In Section \ref{section:construction}, we construct the moduli space of cscK manifolds, establishing Theorem \ref{mainthm} and Corollary \ref{intro-degen}.
+Lastly, the content of Section \ref{sec-kahler} is our material on the Weil--Petersson metric and the CM line bundle, and in particular this section contains the proof of Theorem \ref{WP}